Akansharai2001/Store-Sales-Data-Analysis-/README.md

 Vrinda Store wants to create an annual sales report for 2022 so that it can understand its customers and grow its sales in 2023.

 **Recommended Analysis:**
-1. Compare the sales and orders.
-2. Which month got the highest sales and orders?
+1. Which month got the highest sales and orders? _March_
-3. Who purchased more- Men or Women?
+2. Who purchased more- Men or Women? _Women_
-4. What are different order status in 2022?
-5. List top 5 states contributing to the sales.
+3. List top 5 states contributing to the sales. _Maharashtra, Karnataka, Uttar Pradesh, Telangana and Tamil Nadu_
-6. Relation between age and gender based in the number of orders
-7. Which channel is contributing to maximum sales?
+4. Which channel is contributing to maximum sales? _Amazon_
-8. Which is the highest selling category?
+7. Which is the highest selling category? _Kurta_

 **Insights of this Analysis:**
 1. Women are more likely to buy than men by 64%.